SINTEF-9012/madt-mlagents/README.md

 poetry env use python
 ```

+**Important**: You have to restart the notebook's kernel in order to make effictive a new import.
+If it is not done it can be an ImportError on the module you are attempting to import.

 # Project's structure
 In the project you will find:
 * wiki_tool.ipynb; small demo on how to use tools with agents